vk1996/COVID19_DETECTION_FROM_XRAY/ReadMe.md

 ### OVERVIEW ####

-[DISCLAIMER] This is a research project to analyse feasibility of putting efficient deep learning models in production for screening COVID19 samples as fast and precise as possible.
+[DISCLAIMER] This is a research project to analyse feasibility of putting efficient deep learning models in production for detecting COVID19 samples from xray as fast and precise as possible.

 ##### The accpeted input image formats are jpeg ###